 - Chrono Trigger: Among the enemies in the prehistoric era, you will find obese terrasaurs who sport protruding belly-buttons with breasts above them.

 - Could Be Worse: Subverted in this strip when a human catcalls a Lizard Folk woman by complimenting her breasts.
-She tells him that she doesnt actually have mammaries, and opens her shirt to show him the snacks she has strapped to her torso.
+She tells him that she doesn’t actually have mammaries, and opens her shirt to show him the snacks she has strapped to her torso.
 This happens again in another strip, except instead of snacks, the Lizard Folk woman was keeping her eggs under her clothes.
 The guy gets beaten up for his perversity.
-Played straight in a third comic strip, however its to pull an I'm a Humanitarian and Honey Pot trap
+Played straight in a third comic strip, however it’s to pull a To Serve Man-style Honey Trap.

 - In reference to the D&D Flame War listed above, the gang at Full Frontal Nerdity get stuck pondering whether or not female Dragonborn would have breasts.